gojescore/timetable-clowns/PROTOCOL.md

 - Cost field:
   - `useCost`
 - Cannot hold more than 3 consumables:
-  - If full and player picks a new consumable, client must offer replace flow
+  - If full and player picks a new consumable, server returns `UPGRADE_RESULT { ok:false, reason:"slots_full", requested, slots }`
-  - Replace flow chooses a `dropId` to discard
+  - Client must offer replace flow and send `chooseUpgradeReplace { dropId }`

 **Using consumables**
 - Hotkeys: